How To Spot Uterine Problems Caused By A Power Morcellator

 The symptoms of power morcellator complications might not always be easy spot, but they often include pelvic pain, infection, bowel obstruction, and abnormal bleeding or spotting during your period.
 In the case of uterine cancers, you might even be able to feel a mass in your pelvic region.

-Blizzard and Nabers Demanding Responsibility for the Risks of Power Morcellation
+Blizzard Law Demanding Responsibility for the Risks of Power Morcellation